Decision Economics: do groups make better investment decisions than individuals?

 - Documenting the deliberations, including the rationale for the final decision

-- Identifying the timeframe and circumstances to reevaluate the decision
+- Identifying the time frame and circumstances to reevaluate the decision

-The investment consulting group at John Hancock Investment Management is here to help and offers a range of services, from formal model reviews to manager selection to the investment decision process.
+The Investment Consulting Group at John Hancock Investment Management is here to help and offers a range of services, from formal model reviews to manager selection to the investment decision process.
 For more information on structuring your team’s investment policy meeting, contact us today.